 claude-plugins · handoff

-plugin session-continuity context-transfer session-start-hook
+handoff session-continuity session-start-hook workflow-automation

 installbash